-Staff CPD to deliver The Write Stuff across the school.
+Activity Evidence that supports this approach Challenge number(s) addressed 'The Write Stuff' Staff CPD to deliver The Write Stuff across the school.
+EEF research on Improving Literacy in KS1 and KS2.
 High quality focus on vocabulary and building a language bank through reading and texts.
-Consistent approach to grammar, structuring writing and developing well written pieces.
+Consistent approach to grammar, structuring writing and developing well-written pieces.
 Teaching children to use strategies for planning and monitoring their writing.
-Year R and Year 1 - Supersonic Phonic Friends Staff CPD to implement the scheme and ensure consistency of approach and high quality teaching of Phonics.
+1, 3, 5, 6 Year R and Year 1 - Supersonic Phonic Friends Staff CPD to implement the scheme and ensure consistency of approach and high quality teaching of Phonics.
 EEF research on effectively implementing a systematic phonics programme.
-Using Intervention to fill gaps in learning, revisit and revise and offer pre-learning where suitable.
+Using Intervention to fill gaps in learning, revisit, revise, and offer pre-learning where suitable.
 1, 3, 5, and 6.